Manan-09/Learn-Java/README.md

-# Learning-Java is new fresh way.
+# Learning-Java is tough but fun though.